microsoft/ostc-docs/workflow-workflow.md

 format ```<username>-<feature_name>```, like:<br> ```git checkout -b
 jeff-service```

+- Commit messages should be no more than about 70 bytes per line.
+If you need a longer commit message than that, please use a multi-line commit message, like this:

+> Short summary of your change
+>
+> Longer description of your change.
+This description can contain as
+> many lines as needed to describe what you have done.
+Each line
+> should be no more than about 70 bytes in length.

 - Use of 'git rebase' is suggested to keep feature branches up to date.
 [Configure git](setup-git.md) for this to work properly.
 See [rerere documentation]